Geowil/LMPGames_MagicSchools/README.md

 #### Enable Item Cost System
 **Description**<br>
-When enabled, activates a cost system that calculates a cost in items to unlock schools and learn spells.
+When enabled, activates a cost system that calculates a cost in items to unlock schools and learn skills.

 Formuals that are used in these calculations can be found in the settings for each school.